phonewrites/devops-recipe-app-api/README.md

     `http://[CUSTOM_SUB_DOMAIN_NAME]/api/docs`

-## Major changes compared to the original course code:
+## Major changes made to the original repo's code:
 - Using an AWS organisation (multiple AWS accounts) setup, with a management account and one member account (prod) to simulate a real-world scenario.
 However, the code can be extended to support multiple member accounts.
 - Using AWS Identity Center/SSO instead of IAM users for authentication.
 - Using granted instead of aws-vault to use locally configured AWS credentials to authenticate an SSO User with Administrator access.